adhi729/test-app/README.md

 ## Introduction

-This assignment is meant to assess the basic concepts of React like development of reusable components components and implementing them following well-known React.js workflows (such as Flux or Redux) and optimizing components for maximum performance across a vast array of web-capable devices and browsers.
+This assignment is meant to assess the basic concepts of React like development of reusable components and implementing them following well-known React.js workflows (such as Flux or Redux) and optimizing components for maximum performance across a vast array of web-capable devices and browsers.

 You'll be given an existing react application.
 This Assignment reqires you to understand the `starter code` and build on it.